-• A student may appeal loss of Financial Aid due to "illness, injury, death of a relative, or other special circumstance".
+A student may appeal loss of Financial Aid due to "illness, injury, death of a relative, or other special circumstance".
 These are examples and not the only reasons, which could be considered.
 Although, taking too many courses or failure to study or attend class is not acceptable.
-It is the students' responsibility to request in writing that their case be taken into consideration.
-Once the written appeal has been received the student will be notified of the committee decision by mail within two weeks from receipt of the appeal
+It is the students' responsibility to request in writing that their case be taken into consideration by the scholarship committee.
+Once the written appeal has been received the student will be notified of the committee decision by email within two weeks from receipt of the appeal.